kennyhyun/linuxdev/README.md

 ## Setting up the Linux dev environment

-:warning: Note that this script will disable WSL2.
+:warning: Note for Windows users: The script will disable Hyper-v (WSL2).

 ### Running scripts